dtzxporter/DTZxPorterLanding/_tools/laura.md

 ---

 # Laura - The Evil Within Asset Extractor
-Extracts all assets from the games "Evil Within" and "Evil Within 2".
+Extracts all assets from the games:

+- "Evil Within"
+- "Evil Within 2"

 This software was developed by [DTZxPorter](https://twitter.com/dtzxporter) & id-daemon.

 ## ❤️ Donate:
 - I take time out of my day to make this happen.